Chris-Boyle-94/ffxiv-search-items/README.md

 Features in the works:
   - JWT authentication for users
-  - Upgradding React Router DOM to v6
+  - Upgrading React Router DOM to v6